Forthcoming: Spring 2022 Relics and Rituals (Shanti Arts Publishing)

 Features a 21st century take on the psyche's metamorphosis in light of the influence and co-existence of machines.
 Told through the poetic lens of three phases--innovation, assimilation, and epiphanies, it chronicles the voice of the modern troubadour when faced with built in obsolescence and estrangement.

 Tracy Ross is a poet, writer, and humanist.
 She is a graduate of Roosevelt University in Chicago and Augsburg University's MFA program in Minneapolis.
 Her work aspires to explore the transformative ramifications of technology, modern isolation, and human disconnect on the psyche.
 Her first collection of poetry, Broken Signals (Trials of Disconnect) is available from Shanti Arts Press.
 Her novella, Certainty of One--A Tale of Education Automation was released in November of 2018 by Adelaide Press.
-James Dean and the Beautiful Machine was just released in February 2020.
-Her new collection of poetry Relics and Rituals will be released in Spring 2022 as part of Shanti Arts Spring Leaves Chapbook Series.
-She currently lives and works in Minnesota.
+James Dean and the Beautiful Machine was published in 2020.
+Her new chapbook of poetry Relics and Rituals will be released in Spring 2022 as part of Shanti Arts Spring Leaves Chapbook Series.
+Her first collection of short stories, Binary Logic, will be coming out in late 2022.
+(Between the Lines Press).